 Aurora Borealis is one of the most famous natural phenomena in the world and a great reason to visit Scandinavia in the winter.
 Even people who hate the cold won’t hesitate to travel to Norway in January, just to catch a glimpse of the spectacular dancing lights.

-What exactly is the Aurora Borealis, when and where can you see it, and what should you know before you go around chasing the Northern Lights?
+So, what exactly is the Aurora Borealis, when and where can you see it, and what should you know before you go around chasing the Northern Lights in Norway?
 You can get the answers to all those questions below, so keep on reading to learn everything you need to know about the Northern Lights!

 The Northern Lights are just one type of polar light.
 Southern Lights (Aurora Australis) also exist in the Southern Hemisphere.
 So, if you just want to see some of the most spectacular colors in the sky, you can do so both in Norway and in New Zealand.
 Polar lights are actually a common occurrence in the places that are closer to the North and South Poles – the higher the latitude, the better the chance of seeing the phenomenon.

 That is not to say you can’t or will never see Auroras further towards the equator.
 Back in 2013, the Aurora was even visible where I live in Switzerland.
-It was a lot weaker and is certainly rare, but it does happen during significant solar storms.
+It was a lot weaker and is rare, but it happens during significant solar storms.

-The Aurora Borealis shows up on clear and dark nights, anytime from September to April.
+The Northern Lights show up on clear and dark nights, anytime from September to April.
 The polar night period in Norway (mid-November to mid-January) is thought to be the best time for Northern Lights chases.
 The sun never rises during the polar night, meaning it’s almost always dark enough for the aurora to show up.
 This is prime Northern Lights season!

 However, the weather can be brutal during these months.
-Precipitation is high, which actually decreases the chance of seeing the Northern Lights.
+Precipitation is high, which actually decreases the chance of seeing the Northern Lights in Norway.
 Because of that, most people agree that the best months to see the aurora in Norway are September, October, February, and March.
 But keep in mind that the weather in Norway is very unpredictable.

 Witnessing this spectacle in action is not as simple as peeking out of the window of your hotel room.
 You will likely have to chase the Northern Lights, meaning going from one lookout spot to another, hoping that they will show up.